-16And the lower ability students who would perhaps benefit the most from activities such as asking questions or joining study groups will precisely be the ones that are least likely to do so.
+16. And the lower ability students who would perhaps benefit the most from activities such as asking questions or joining study groups will precisely be the ones that are least likely to do so.
 Though the range of students affected could be even greater.
-If students care about relative ability within a class or group of peers, even high ability students might be influenced if they are in honors classes with even higher ability classmates.
-Finally, even the highest ability students who don't understand a particular concept or missed an explanation may for example also not ask the teacher for additional clarification because they too worry about maintaining their high ability reputation.
+If students care about relative ability within a class or group of peers, even high ability students might be influenced if they are in honours classes with even higher ability classmates.
+Finally, even the highest ability students who do not understand a particular concept or missed an explanation may for example also not ask the teacher for additional clarification because they too worry about maintaining their high ability reputation.

-17This mechanism can also been seen to be related to the concept of fixed vs. growth mindsets in psychology (e.g., Blackwell, Trzesniewski and Dweck 2007 and Dweck 2007).
+17. This mechanism can also been seen to be related to the concept of fixed vs. growth mindsets in psychology (e.g. Blackwell et al. 2007 and Dweck, 2007).
 When students believe that ability is fixed, they may view difficult or challenging tasks (such as SAT prep tests) as threats when those tasks may reveal to others that they are low ability.
-By contrast, students who believe that ability grows through engaging in difficult or challenging tasks may feel less threatened in similar situations, since poor performance may be perceived by others as just having not yet achieved higher ability in that task.
+In contrast, students who believe that ability grows through engaging in difficult or challenging tasks may feel less threatened in similar situations, since poor performance may be perceived by others as just having not yet achieved higher ability in that task.

-18Suppose that we have two mechanisms M_1 and M_2 and two statistics σ_1 and σ_2 , such that $\sigma_i > 0$ if and only if mechanism M_i is at work, for $i \in \{1, 2\}$.
-To check if one of the mechanisms is present, one would have to compute both σ_1 and σ_2 , which would be expensive if obtaining the two statistics requires different treatments.
+18. Suppose that we have two mechanisms $M_1$ and $M_2$ and two statistics $\sigma_1$ and $\sigma_2$ , such that $\sigma_i > 0$ if and only if mechanism $M_i$ is at work, for $i \in \{1,2\}$ .
+To check if one of the mechanisms is present, one would have to compute both $\sigma_1$ and $\sigma_2$ , which would be expensive if obtaining the two statistics requires different treatments.
 In addition, this would also be wasteful, because the two tests are one-directional and would ignore information if $\sigma_i < 0$ for either i.
-In these terms, our tests satisfy $\sigma_2 = -\sigma_1$, which allows us to perform a two-directional test and make use of all information retrieved.
+In these terms, our tests satisfy $\sigma_2 = -\sigma_1$ , which allows us to perform a two-directional test and make use of all information retrieved.